Older and Active Community Grants

 What can be funded?

-• Printing, advertising, publicity and promotional costs.
+• Printing, stationary, advertising and promotional costs

-• Transport costs for project participants.
+• Transport

 What cannot be funded?

-• Activities that are the responsibility of other levels of government (e.g. State, Federal)
+• Activities that are the responsibility of other levels of government (e.g. state, federal).

 • New building projects, capital works and facility maintenance projects.